ajaybhupathiraju/Heart-Disease-Prediction/README.md

 Based on the analysis, we recommend the following actions:

-    1. Between age 33-40 noticed high cholestrol levels, advice regular exercise will help to reduce the no of heart disease.
+    1. Between age 33-40 noticed high cholestrol levels, regular exercise will help to reduce the no of heart disease.

 ## Limitations